wesleydotyang/WKJSSync/README.md

 # WKJSSync
-JS call native by url is async in WK.
+JS call native by url is async in WKWebView.
 This is a solve for sync.

 in `WKViewController`